Updated: August 18, 2020

 offer of admission before we receive a complete application.
 At CWRU,

-we consider each application in detail on a case-by-case
+we consider each and every application in detail on a case-by-case

 basis.
-Our program is selective, but outside of the minimum requirements
+Our program is selective, but outside of the minimum

-acceptance into our graduate program.
-In particular, strong letters
+and/or automatic acceptance into our graduate program.
+In particular,

-promise in research are all considered carefully for each
+potential promise in research are all considered carefully for each

 admission decision, along with grades, test scores and all-around

 academic performance.
 Therefore, the the CWRU Physics Department

-warmly encourages all potential applicants who have a serious interest our
+warmly encourages all potential applicants who have a serious interest

-Financial Support: Please note that as a rule, all offers of admission
+Please note that as a rule, ALL offers of admission to our PhD

 support for both stipend and tuition associated with a either Teaching